 It’s worth noting that abemaciclib entered trials after having received “breakthrough” designation from the Food & Drug Administration (FDA).
 It looks as though this was a wise move by the FDA.
 But it’s also important to be sure patients and doctors are clear about what “breakthrough” means.
 As this recent article explains, studies have found that many doctors and patients think a “breakthrough” designation from the FDA means there is evidence that shows the drug is more effective than current treatment.
 But that’s not the case.
 The FDA gives “breakthrough” status to new types of drugs that early studies suggest might be better, so it makes sense to learn more about the drug as quickly as possible.

 Lastly, I’d like to note how great it was to hear Vice President Biden speak at ASCO about the National Cancer Moonshot Initiative Biden emphasized the need to challenge the current model of funding for cancer research, where there is little incentive for researchers to share data or try something radically new.
 The Foundation has repeatedly stressed the need to fund innovative research and to bring people from many different disciplines together to share and analyze data in ways that will break new ground.
 In fact, that’s what we’ve done for the past 15 years at the Foundation’s biennial International Symposium on the Breast!
 So, in short, we think Biden is on the right track.
-And since I’ve been invited to attend the National Cancer Moonshot Summit later this month in Washington, D.C., I think I need to plan on using that opportunity to get Biden to enroll in the Army of Women!
+And since I’ve been invited to attend the National Cancer Moonshot Summit later this month in Washington, D.C., I think I need to plan on using that opportunity to get Biden to enroll in the Love Research Army!